BY ISN STAFF | April 10, 2014

 The Ignatian Solidarity Network honored Fr.
 James L. Connor, S.J., with the “Robert M. Holstein: Faith that Does Justice Award” on Sunday, April 6th, at a Mass and award reception at Georgetown University in Washington, D.C.

-The Robert M. Holstein “Faith that Does Justice Award” honors one individual nationally each year who has demonstrated a significant commitment to leadership for social justice grounded in the spirituality of St. Ignatius of Loyola, the founder of the Society of Jesus (Jesuits).
+The Robert M. Holstein “Faith that Does Justice Award” honors individuals nationally each year who have demonstrated a significant commitment to leadership for social justice grounded in the spirituality of St. Ignatius of Loyola, the founder of the Society of Jesus (Jesuits).
 The award’s namesake, the late Robert (Bob) M. Holstein, was a former California Province Jesuit, labor lawyer, fierce advocate for social justice, and one of the founders of the Ignatian Family Teach-In for Justice (IFTJ) – the precursor to the Ignatian Solidarity Network.

 Fr.
 Connor’s leadership for faith and justice has come in many different forms over the course of 50+ years of Jesuit ministry.
 From 1968-1973 he served as Provincial of the Maryland Province of the Society of Jesus.
 In 1975 he became president of the U.S. Jesuit Conference in Washington D.C.
 From 1981-1987 he served as pastor of Holy Trinity Parish in Washington D.C.’s Georgetown neighborhood and then moved across the street to direct the Woodstock Theological Center in 1987 until 2002.
 Grounded in the Ignatian tradition of “finding God in all things,” much of his work at Woodstock focused on promoting value-based and ethical leadership for those in business fields.